Gregory Sattler

 Biography

-My research is focused on sea merchants, government officials, and diaspora communities in the history of maritime Asia from the eighth to thirteenth centuries.
+My research is focused on sea merchants, government officials, and diaspora communities in the history of maritime Asia from the eighth to twelfth centuries.
 I am particularly interested in maritime trade, the social history of merchants, connections between merchants and officialdom in various societies, immigration, and diplomacy.

 Advisor: Richard von Glahn